TOSS serve artists, students, and communities in the Rural South.

 TOSS began with local artists in Morganton seeking to bring arts education to students at an affordable rate.
 An initial pilot program, TOSSafter, was founded and developed by Kathryn Ervin, Kirksey Lowther, and Hannah Thrower with the Burke Arts Council acting as a fiscal sponsor in the fall of 2015.
-Seeing the support this program fostered, the founding members incorporated TOSS with the State in the summer of 2018.
+Seeing the support this program fostered, the founding members incorporated TOSS in the summer of 2018.

 We envision a growing network of artists and students connected to the resources they need to reach their full potential physically, spiritually, and mentally, through the arts.
 These practitioners are the next generation of creative entrepreneurs, revitalizing the rural South.